dhaubum/DeskBot/README.md

 - After completing the steps, you need to place all resulting files (including all files related to Settings.exe) in one location, then run Settings.exe

+**After clicking the "Save" button, DeskBot.exe will start.
+Additionally, a shortcut for the DeskBot.exe program will be created in the startup folder (\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup).**

 Commands
 -----------